 So we’ve covered your building’s roof fairly extensively, but there are other aspects of it which are important, too.
 If it’s a new build, it will often be relatively easy to install the panels, and if it’s only a single-storey or double-storey building, it will minimise the complexity of the cable run.
 Essentially, an AC cable always needs to run from the inverter to the consumer unit in order for the solar PV system to work correctly.
 Smaller buildings tend to make this run shorter and therefore simpler to set up.
 However, scaffolding may be required on taller buildings, which can immediately have a knock-on effect on the total cost of the system.

 Meanwhile, if a building is much older, it can complicate the installation to varying degrees.
 For example, the roof must undergo an assessment to ensure that it’s physically capable of supporting the weight of the system, before any installation takes place.
-What’s more, listed buildings can be notoriously difficult to retrofit with anything, due to the extra care that must be taken and legal limitations that are put in place.

 Your exact location (both locally and nationally)